maurociancio/jjwt/README.md

     JJWT automatically detects that compression was used by examining the header and will automatically decompress when parsing.
 No extra coding is needed on your part for decompression.

-* **Require Claims.** When parsing, you can specify that certain calims *must* be present and set to a certain value.
+* **Require Claims.** When parsing, you can specify that certain claims *must* be present and set to a certain value.

     ```java
     try {